-"But you only bought a strawberry-in-snow.
+"But you only bought a pastry.
 That doesn't cost very much."

 She shrugged.
 "Consider it a reward for excellent service."

-Jamie was almost beaming.
+Jamie was ecstatic.
 Indescribably beautiful, funny and generous?
 She had to be an angel.

 Or a princess.

-His smile slowly vanished.
+His elation slowly vanished.
 The Princess of Amorado wasn't standing in his grandparents' shop at this exact moment, right?

-"Oh, uh," Jamie said, now finding incredible difficulty in maintaining eye contact.
+"Oh, uh," Jamie said, now having tremendous difficulty looking at her stunningly gorgeous eyes.
 "Thank you.
-For being here and choosing this store.
+For being here and choosing me.
 I mean, thank you for the very kind thing.
 The medallion.
 You didn't have to, but you did, and I like yo-that you did."

 "She's in here, Your Grace!"

-Before Jamie was able to confirm whether he just embarrassed himself in front of a member of the royal family, his gaze was forced to the entrance of the shop.
-The sudden yell came from a knight who was presently holding the door open.
+The sudden yell which drew their attention came from a knight who was presently holding the door open.
 A moment later, Queen Mary Faraday stormed past him and into the shop.

 "Caitlin!
-Do you have any idea how long I've been looking for you?"
-The Queen almost yelled.
+Do you have any idea how long I've been searching for you?" the Queen almost yelled.

-"Because this part of the city is well known for being a den of crime and violence."
-The Princess said, casually taking a bite of the strawberry in snow.
+"Because this part of the country is well known for being a den of crime and violence," the Princess said, casually taking a bite of the pastry.

-"That's enough out of you, young lady!"
-Standing in front of her daughter, only a few feet away from Jamie, the Queen may as well have been a colossus spewing fire.
-"I know you took my King's Medallion, and you're going to give it back to me this instant!"
+"That's enough out of you, young lady!" standing in front of her daughter, only a few feet away from Jamie, the Queen may as well have been a colossus spewing fire.
+"I know you took my King's Medallion and you're going to give it back to me right now!"

-The Princess somehow acquired a spoon and began eating her dessert.
-"I would if I had a King's Medallion on my person, which I don't," She said.
+"I would if I had a King's Medallion on my person, which I don't," Caitlin stated.
 "So I'm afraid I can't."

 "You," The Queen's gaze snapped to Jamie.
 "Did you see her with a King's Medallion?"